railsware/js-routes/Readme.md

 end
 ```

-Or dynamically in JavaScript, although not all configuration options are supported (see the availability in JS level in the "Available Options")
+Or dynamically in JavaScript, although only "Formatter Options" are supported (see below)

 ``` js
 Routes.configure({